 ”I will stop that vein,” Charles supposedly replied.

 According to the king’s missive, Quakers accused of crimes were to be sent to England – unharmed – for trial.
-A Quaker named Shattuck, who had been sent back to England, brought the letter to Gov. John Endicott.
+A Quaker named Shattuck, who the Puritans had sent back to England, then brought the letter to Gov. John Endicott.
 Word spread that "Shattuck and the devil had come.”

 Endicott said he would obey the king’s command.
 But only gradually did Massachusetts Puritans lessen their persecution of Quakers.